MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/capabilities.md

 ## Application Integrity Protection

 In addition to protecting your source code, it's also important to ensure your application is used as designed.
-Attackers can attempt to hijack your application in order to circumvent licensing policies (i.e., software piracy), to steal or manipulate sensitive data handled by the application, or to change the behavior of the application.
+Attackers can attempt to hijack your application in order to circumvent licensing policies (that is, software piracy), to steal or manipulate sensitive data handled by the application, or to change the behavior of the application.

 Dotfuscator Community can inject [application validation code][checks] into your assemblies, including [anti-tamper][tamper], [anti-debug][debug], and [anti-rooted device][root] measures.